 These roots come in many different colors and shapes, you have red, white, golden (or yellow), Chiogga (striped), and even baby beets!
 All types of beets contain a high amount of vitamins and minerals such as vitamin A and C, iron, potassium, folic acid, B-vitamins, and fiber.
 These colorful roots are packed with antioxidants like lycopene, beta-carotene, flavonoids, and zeaxanthin, as well.
 Since they’re a nutrition powerhouse, these babies can protect you from inflammation, and cancers.
 They also fight off anemia, fatigue, and are natural kidney cleansers.

 Not familiar with how to prepare beets?
 Check out these 10 Ways to Cook With Beets, and these 10 Simple Beet Recipes For The Fall.
 Then try this Wood-Fired Beet Salad With Avocado-Citrus Vinaigrette, Garlic Zucchini and Beet Noodle Salad, and this Bright Beet Salad With Quinoa and Toasted Pumpkin Seeds.
 This Golden Beet Panzanella and this Beet Risotto With Grilled King Oyster Mushrooms also make a perfect side dish for your fall dinners.

-For those unfamiliar with turnip, this root is actually in the Brassica family to which kale, cabbage, and brussels sprouts are also a part of.
+For those unfamiliar with turnip, this root is actually in the Brassica family of which kale, cabbage, and brussels sprouts are also a part.
 Like all vegetables under the Brassica umbrella, turnips have a high nutritional value.
 They contain B-vitamins, vitamin A, C, and E, iron, folate, magnesium, potassium, calcium, and copper.
 Turnips are also an excellent source of antioxidants — glucosinolates and isothiocyanates — that contribute to fighting free-radicals and preventing inflammation and cancers.